Linking community and technology to enable FAIR data

 Where does your personal data come from?

 Your user profile is filled with information provided by your Home Organisation.
-This information is being transferred to the RDM portal via SURF Research Access Management (SRAM).
+This information is being transferred to the Maastricht Data Repository via SURF Research Access Management (SRAM).

 Which attributes are being processed?